-We’re all familiar with the typical suspects: Siri, Google Now, and Alexa, who introduced us to the concept of conversing with a phone, laptop, or even a home appliance.
+We’re all familiar with the typical suspects.
+Such as Siri, Google Now, and Alexa, who introduced us to the concept of conversing with a phone, laptop, or even a home appliance.

-However, many of these virtual assistants have devolved into mundane commodities for the user in recent months, with little relevant updates.
+However, many of these virtual assistants have devolved into mundane commodities for the user in recent months, with few relevant updates.

 What does this mean for online merchants?

 Their virtual assistant, which has, recently established itself as one of commerce’s most prominent voices, has been, successfully integrated into both Amazon’s own goods and those of third-party manufacturers.

 For example, clients can use Alexa on an Amazon Echo device to identify local gigs for the upcoming weekend.
 And also arrange transportation to and from the event via Uber, and even purchase pre-event food from Domino’s (and track the order status in real-time).

 In the United States, the rapidly growing 1-800-Flowers allows clients to send flowers to their loved ones through voice.